gemfire/gemfire-examples/wan/README.md

 **Special Note**
-The gfsh scripts and gradle tasks for this example do not follow the standard used by other geode-examples in order to create 2 separate clusters.
+The gfsh scripts and gradle tasks for this example do not follow the standard used by other gemfire-examples in order to create 2 separate clusters.
 Due to this, you must follow the steps outlined below, as this example will not run using the runAll gradle task.